ohNegative/parallel-kangaroo/src/pages/contact.md

 ---
 title: Contact
-subtitle: Got any questions about where I've been or where I'm going to?
-Feel free to reach out.
+subtitle: Feel free to reach out if you have any questions.
 menus:
   main:
     title: Contact